 22. Crimp Hairstyles

-Back then this style was worn super defined and sometimes with a bit of a stiff crunch to it.
+Back then, this style was worn super defined and sometimes with a bit of a stiff crunch to it.
 Today, with the advent of new hair technology and new products, you can achieve this look day with a softer finish.
-To recreate, prep hair with a heat protectant that also adds shine like Dove Style+Care Smooth and Shine Heat Protection Spray.
+To recreate, prep hair with a curl product that also adds shine, like Suave Professionals Curl Defining Cream.
 Use a crimping tool to create your crimps and pull sections apart to spread them out to create a fuller and less defined look.

 23. 90s Box Braids

-From jumbo blonde braids, to jumbo braids with accessories, we are seeing many iterations of the look these days.
-As braided styles continue to reemerge, we can thank Black culture for introducing many to this look.
+From jumbo blonde braids to jumbo braids with accessories, we are seeing many iterations of the look these days.
+No matter what colors you pick, we love how the contrast of hues look with

-In a world full of balayage and ombré looks, the 90s streak look is trying to have its moment…again!
-If you’re aiming to try this look out on your hair, we recommend not going for high contrast looks.
-Opt for highlights that are just a two shades lighter than your natural hair color.
+In a world full of balayage and ombré looks, the ’90s streak look is trying to have its moment… again!
+If you’re aiming to try this look on your hair, we recommend not going too high in contrast.
+Opt for highlights that are just two shades lighter than your natural hair color.
 Keep your color from fading by washing your hair with a color-safe wash and care system like Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner.